The fundamental group of random 2-complexes

 \begin{definition} A ($2$-dimensional) {\bf stratified complex} $N$ consists of \begin{enumerate} \item a topological space $N$ homeomorphic to the realization of a finite simplicial $2$-complex, \item for each $i \in \{0, 1, 2 \}$, a compact $i$-dimensional manifold with boundary $M_i$ (not necessarily connected), and \item immersions $\psi_i :M_i \rightarrow N$ such that the restrictions to interiors $\psi_i |_ {M_i^\circ}$ are embeddings, the images $\psi_i( M_i^\circ)$ partition $N$, and $\psi_i(\partial M_i)\subseteq \psi_{i-1}(M_{i-1})$. \end{enumerate}

 We call the connected components of $M_i$ the $i$-dimensional {\bf faces} of $N$ and use the upper index to distinguish them.
-Then the set of $i$-dimensional faces of $N$ is denoted by $F_i(N)$ so that $M_i = \cup_{\phi\in F_i(N)}M_i^\phi$. \end{definition}
+The set of $i$-dimensional faces of $N$ is denoted by $F_i(N)$ so that $M_i = \cup_{\phi\in F_i(N)}M_i^\phi$. \end{definition}

-We refer the reader to Figure \ref{fig:strata} for an example of a stratified complex.
-We note that the structure is not quite the same as a CW-complex, for example since the cells need not be topological disks.
-In this example $M_2$ is the disjoint union of two disks and a cylinder, $M_1$ is the disjoint union of a line segment and a circle, and $M_0$ is a point.
-If one of the disks in $M_2$ were replaced with a cross-cap, $N$ would be homeomorphic to a projective plane.
+We refer the reader to Figure \ref{fig:strata} for an example of a stratified complex $N$.
+Note that the structure is not quite the same as a CW-complex, since the cells need not be topological disks and the $\psi_i$ are required to be immersions.

-\begin{definition} If $N$ is a stratified complex, $i < i'$, $u\in F_i(N)$ and $u'\in F_{i'}(N)$ then write: \begin{enumerate} \item $f_i(N)=|F_i(N)|$,\\ \item $f_{u'}^{u}(N)=|\psi_i^{-1}(x) \cap M^{u'}_{i'}|$ for any $x \in \psi_i( M^{\circ u}_i)$,\\ \item $f_{u'}^{i}(N)=\sum_{u \in F_i(N)}f_{u'}^{u}(W)$ and\\ \item $f_{i'}^{u}(N)=\sum_{u' \in F_{i'}(N)}f_{u'}^{u}(W)$.\\ \end{enumerate} \end{definition}
+\begin{definition} If $N$ is a stratified complex, $i < i'$, $u\in F_i(N)$ and $u'\in F_{i'}(N)$ then write: \begin{enumerate} \item $f_i(N)=|F_i(N)|$,\\ \item $f_{u'}^{u}(N)=f_{u}^{u'}(N)=|\psi_i^{-1}(x) \cap M^{u'}_{i'}|$ for any $x \in \psi_i( M^{\circ u}_i)$,\\ \item $f_{u'}^{i}(N)=\sum_{u \in F_i(N)}f_{u'}^{u}(N)$ and\\ \item $f_{i'}^{u}(N)=\sum_{u' \in F_{i'}(N)}f_{u'}^{u}(N)$.\\ \end{enumerate} \end{definition}

 For every stratified complex $N$ and $e \in F_1(N)$, $M_1^e$ is homeomorphic to either an interval or a circle.
-At times we need to distinguish these cases, so introduce the following additional notation.
+At times we need to distinguish these cases, and so introduce the following additional notation.